 Global Leadership Adventures offers life-changing service trips for teenagers, designing their experiences to encourage open-mindedness, broaden international awareness, and create global leaders.

-If you’re looking for a different sort of hands-on volunteering experience, check out the Bali: Global Health Initiative program.
+Consider this program for a different sort of hands-on volunteering experience in Bali.
 This 14-day program is designed to provide you with a deep understanding of the fascinating field of public health in the developing world.
 You’ll explore a variety of medical settings, from Western clinics to the practices of traditional jungle healers, shadow local health professionals and visit birth clinics and youth health workshops.
 Some of the possible tasks you may be helping with include serving as a scribe for doctors, recording data, restocking supplies or performing pulse checks.
 You’ll even have the opportunity to design and implement a health education workshop for regional youth at the end of the program.

 Emphasizing conservation, education, and exploration, Frontier’s programs encourage participants to become trailblazers and get active in locations around the world.